Marriage, like any other relationship, is never perfect. Even the best marriages tumble.

-Most experts agree that the key to a successful and loving marriage is hard work, commitment and constant re-evaluation of our expectations in addition to how we communicate.
+Most experts agree that the keys to a successful and loving marriage are hard work, commitment, and constant re-evaluation of our expectations, in addition to how we communicate.

-Speaking to a few marriage therapists and Muslim counselors, I asked them what they noticed to be the most common issues that couples face.
+I spoke to a few marriage therapists and Muslim counselors and asked them what they noticed to be the most common issues that couples face.

 1. I Love You…Now Change

 The very qualities that were cute in the beginning turn into something that causes much resentment and contempt.

-If you married a slob, he will not automatically change into a neat and orderly person because you want him to.
+If you marry a slob, he will not automatically change into a neat and orderly person because you want him to.